-New patient exams by Advanced Dentistry of Richmond
+New dental patient exams by Advanced Dentistry of Richmond

 After the extra-oral examination, she will check the inside of your mouth.
 During this cancer screening part of the check-up, she will be looking for any abnormalities in the soft tissue, such as discolorations or ulcers on your lips, gums, tongue, palate, and cheeks.

 Our thorough check covers gums, jawbone, gingivitis, gum disease, and bone disease

 Next Dr. Klostermyer will check your gums and jawbone, for any signs of gingivitis, gum disease, and bone disease.
 Then she will check your teeth for cavities and other problems like misalignment of the teeth, gum problems, and the presence or absence of wisdom teeth.
 She will be sure to look specifically at any areas where you may have symptoms or concerns.

 In most cases, a clinical exam by itself is not sufficient to completely diagnose all potential problems within your mouth.
 In fact, a majority of problems with your teeth and supporting bone and tissue are not visible to the naked eye.
 This is why x-rays play a key role in allowing a better, more accurate look.
 By using x-rays Dr.Klostermyer can check for any bone loss and determine the severity of any gum disease.